gitter-badger/bootstrapfx/README.md

 </dependency>
 ```

-The first time you request a project JitPack checks out the code, builds it and serves the build artifacts (jar, aar).
+The first time you request the project JitPack checks out the code, builds it and serves the build artifacts (jar).

-**NOTE** The project doesn't have any GitHub Releases yet, that's why we use the `master-SNAPSHOT` as the version.

 # Starter Templates
 Be sure to have your pages set up with the latest design and development standards.
 That means specifying the XML